How to Choose an iGaming Platform Provider: 12 Criteria That Actually Matter

 - Bonus cost tracking (bonus GGR, player abuse detection)

-- Payment funnel reporting (deposit attempts vs. Completions)
+- Payment funnel reporting (deposit attempts vs. completions)

 - Affiliate performance reporting